joshuacrotts/terminal-solitaire/README.md

 The only dependency for this project is the ncurses library, which is preinstalled on most Linux distributions.

-## Rebuilding Terminal - Standards
+## Rebuilding Terminal - Solitaire

 **Linux**: To rebuild the code, clone the repository to your computer.
 Assuming that you have ncurses installed, the project should compile without question.